ruby/ruby/README.md

     architectures which do not allow dynamic loading), remove comment mark from the line "`#option nodynamic`" in `ext/Setup`.

-    Usually this step will not be needed.
+    Usually this step is not needed.

 6. Run `make`.